eebasadre20/flow/README.md

 Reverting a Flow rewinds all its executed operations in reverse order (referred to as an **ebb**).

+Reverting is automatic and happens by default.
+You cannot opt out of the revert process, but you can choose to not define any `#undo` methods on your Operations.

 ```ruby
 class ExampleState < ApplicationState; end